 Our action :

-This system of support can also be offered to Israelis of all ages in psycho-socio-economic difficulties and / or traumatized because they live in areas exposed to rocket fire.
+These help and welcome can also be offered to young people and Israeli adults in psycho-socio-economic difficulty and / or traumatized because they live in areas exposed to rocket fire.

-For Israelis in psycho-socio-economic difficulties and / or traumatized because they live in areas exposed to rocket fire.
+For Israeli young people and adults in psycho-socio-economic difficulties and / or traumatized because they live in areas exposed to rocket fire :

-The language of communication is English, depending on the level of the person welcomed and of the host.
-If you only have a few words of English at your disposal, a few gestures, looks and generous smiles will make up for the lack of vocabulary, as you wait to progress in spoken English.
+Discussions are in English, depending on the English level of the person welcomed and / or the host.
+If you only have a few words of English to share, a few generous gestures, looks and smiles compensate for the difficulty in communicating, while waiting to progress in spoken English during the stay.

-This haven of peace can allow a traumatised youth or adult to share a feeling of brotherhood and perhaps friendship.
-It enables the guest to regain their strength, to leave behind survival mechanisms and to envisage the future with a renewed, or healed, faith in mankind, without which it is impossible to begin to rebuild or to raise children.
+This haven of peace for a time allows a traumatized young or old people, to live a time of fraternity and who knows, friendship.
+It allows those welcomed to regain their strength, to begin to abandon their survival reflexes to consider life, re-envision the future, with a somewhat healed faith in Man, a faith without which it is impossible to rebuild, raise children.